CERN/CAiMIRA/README.md

 ### Reference and Citation

-**For the use of the CARA web app**
+**For the use of the CAiMIRA web app**

-CARA – COVID Airborne Risk Assessment tool
+CAiMIRA – CERN Airborne Model for Indoor Risk Assessment tool

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6520432.svg)](https://doi.org/10.5281/zenodo.6520432)